aio-libs/aiozmq/docs/rpc.rst

 This is **Remote Procedure Call** pattern itself.
 Client calls remote function on server and waits for returned value.
-If remote function raises exception that exception instance raises on client side.
+If remote function raises exception that exception instance raises on client side also.

 Let's assume we have *N* clients bound to *M* servers.
 Any client can connect to several servers and any server can listen multiple